GG3 (GGX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GG3 Historical Price

-According to the latest data gathered on GG3 live price page, the current price of GG3 is 0.00473USD.
+According to the latest data gathered on GG3 live price page, the current price of GG3 is 0.00448USD.
 The circulating supply of GG3(GGX) is

 In the past 24 hours, GG3 has shown a price movement of